FobbyTeko/my-personal-website/README.md

 # Uniform Section

 In this section I added the list element with links attached to it which would usually lead to my projects relating to those listed but... they're blank.

+# Boot Section

+This is pretty much the last section of the webpage.
+I added social media buttons, adding a hover animation to it.
+I jumped on youtube to see how I could do this.
+I ran the code through the validation check-up, there was a few errors popping up which some were rectified and some were just plain confusing, but this being the first time ever writing code from scratch to create my first webpage.
+I'm pretty happy with how it turned out.
+Plenty of room for improvement.